looker-open-source/sdk-codegen/README.md

 This command will start a web server on `http://localhost:5000` that allows you to browse and search the local specification file for API 3.1.

 **Tip**: search for `query` or `dashboard` in the UI and see what you get!

+### Using the Legacy generator

+To use a language currently not supported by Looker's SDK code generator with the OpenAPI generator:

+* configure the desired language in [`targetLanguages.ts`](targetLanguages.ts)

+* use `yarn legacy` to call the OpenAPI generator

 #### Additional scripts